PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Limitations and Discussion

 \section{Limitations and Discussion}

+We benchmark recent \glspl{omm} on the subsets of CelebAMask-HQ~\cite{CelebAMask-HQ} and COCO~\cite{coco-dataset} in terms of F1, mIoU, and Dice scores.
+We further analyse the results and discover the limitations of existing \glspl{omm}.
+Here, we discuss our limitations and future directions in terms of data, models, and metrics.

-Due to resource constraints, we did not conduct the experiments on the entire CelebAMask-HQ~\cite{CelebAMask-HQ} and COCO~\cite{coco-dataset} datasets.
-The quantitative results may be biased towards this subset, which may be easy or difficult.
+\textbf{Datasets:} Due to resource constraints, we did not conduct the experiments on the entire CelebAMask-HQ~\cite{CelebAMask-HQ} and COCO~\cite{coco-dataset} datasets.
+The quantitative results may be biased towards these subsets.
 We did not experiment with the models on more segmentation datasets (\eg, SA-CO~\cite{sam3}).
-To our knowledge, SA-CO~\cite{sam3} represents one of the hardest segmentation datasets.
-We would like to test the models with SA-CO~\cite{sam3} to understand their performance.
+However, \pa{} can be easily extended to other segmentation datasets.
+Therefore, we leave this as future work.

+\textbf{Data Refinement and Dataset Development:} Because many of the results provided by \glspl{omm} (\eg, results by \gls{geminipro} in Figs.~\ref{fig:model-compare},~\ref{fig:best-gemini-pro}, and~\ref{fig:segface-gemini}) are good enough to serve as initial drafts for human annotation or even better than human annotations, in the future, we can use \glspl{omm} to re-examine the data and labels in existing segmentation benchmarks and refine their data quality, as well as improve the efficiency of annotation in new benchmarks.